defstudio/telegraph/README.md

 ---

-**Telegraph** is a Laravel package for fluently interaction with Telegram Bots
+**Telegraph** is a Laravel package for fluently interacting with Telegram Bots

 ```php
 Telegraph::message('hello world')